-53.20.120 Reissuance
+53.265 REISSUANCE.

-A user who is required to have a wastewater discharge permit shall apply for wastewater discharge permit reissuance by submitting a complete wastewater discharge permit application, at least 90 days prior to the expiration of the user's existing wastewater discharge permit.
-A user whose existing wastewater discharge permit has expired and who has submitted its re-application in the time period specified herein shall be deemed to have an effective wastewater discharge permit unit the City issues or denies the new wastewater discharge permit.
+A user who is required to have a wastewater discharge permit shall apply for wastewater discharge permit reissuance by submitting a complete wastewater discharge permit application at least 90 days prior to the expiration of the user's existing wastewater discharge permit.
+A user whose existing wastewater discharge permit has expired and who has submitted its reapplication in the time period specified herein shall be deemed to have an effective wastewater discharge permit until the city issues or denies the new wastewater discharge permit.
 A user whose existing wastewater discharge permit has expired and who failed to timely submit its reapplication will be deemed to be discharging without a wastewater discharge permit.